 Uninsured motorists make up a large portion of today’s drivers.
-Tough economic times often force drivers to drop vital insurances.
+Tough economic times often force drivers to drop vital insurance.
 According to the Insurance Research Council, nearly 13 percent of all drivers across the nation are uninsured.
 In the State of Colorado, however, that number is even higher.
 It is estimated that about 16 percent of all Colorado drivers do not have automobile insurance coverage.
 And even more are driving without enough insurance.

-Uninsured/Underinsured Motorist Coverage
+Colorado Springs Uninsured/Underinsured Motorist Coverage

 Drivers are not required under Colorado law to carry uninsured motorist protection.
 However, many drivers choose to add it to their policies because it affords extra protection.
 If you are involved in an accident with an uninsured or underinsured driver, your policy should be able to cover your losses and help you pick up the pieces.